ampache/ampache/contrib/themes/simple_matrix/README.txt

 ------------
-Just like all other themes, with the exception of the logo; I've included the PSD file for it so you can easily fill in your own name / title in PhotoShop.
+Just like all other themes, with the exception of the logo; I've included the PSD file for it so you can easily fill in your own name / title in Photoshop.
 Then save it as 'ampache.gif' in the images folder (overwriting the old one).
 The default image reads a generic 'Ampache, for the love of music' so there's no need to change it if you don't have photoshop / don't want to.
 If you use this theme then please inform me, any comments are